creatorrr/IHeartCode/README.md

 * And associated platform for creating interactive content.

 ### Why?
-* For those that seek to be cutrious.
+* For those that seek to be curious.
 * Now anyone can learn how to code.

 ### How?